John Russell (actor)

 John Lawrence Russell (January 3, 1921 – January 19, 1991) was an American film and television actor, most noted for his starring role as Marshal Dan Troop in the ABC Western television series Lawman from 1958 to 1962 and his lead role as international adventurer Tim Kelly in the syndicated TV series Soldiers of Fortune from 1955 to 1957.

 Early life

-Born in Los Angeles to insurance company executive John Henry Russell and his wife, Amy Requa, John Lawrence Russell was the eldest of three children.
-He attended the University of California, Los Angeles (UCLA) as a student athlete.
+Russell was born in Los Angeles to insurance company executive John Henry Russell and his wife, Amy Requa, the eldest of three children.
+He attended the University of California, Los Angeles as a student athlete.

 Following the start of World War II, he joined the United States Marine Corps, though he was initially rejected because of his height.
-He was commissioned as a 2nd Lieutenant on November 11, 1942, and was assigned to the 6th Marine Regiment.
+He was commissioned as a second lieutenant on November 11, 1942, and was assigned to the 6th Marine Regiment.
 His division was sent to Guadalcanal, where he served as an assistant intelligence officer.
 He contracted malaria and returned home with a medical discharge.